-A typical use for this feature is to control the dynamics of one audio signal using the dynamics of another signal (the Key Input).
+A typical use for external side-chain processing is to control the dynamics of one audio signal using the dynamics of another signal (the key input).
 For example, a kick drum track could be used to trigger gating of a bass track to tighten it up, or a rhythm guitar track could be used to gate a keyboard pad.